nodecfdi/cfdi-to-pdf/README.md

 [discord]: https://discord.gg/aFGYXvX

-> Create a generic PDF file from a CFDI 3.3, CFDI 4.0, and Retenciones 1.0
+> Create a generic PDF file from a CFDI 3.3, CFDI 4.0, Retenciones 1.0 and Retenciones 2.0

 :us: The documentation of this project is in spanish as this is the natural language for intended audience.